-As mentioned in my previous blog post, Content Marketing Strategy for eCommerce Websites, one of the biggest challenges we face today is content marketing for small businesses.
+As mentioned in my previous blog post, Content Marketing Strategy for eCommerce Websites, one of the biggest challenges we face today is content strategies in digital marketing.
 There seems to be a misconception that writing content for your website is painful when in reality, this couldn’t be further from the truth.

 Since we already covered how to write good content for product pages, let’s talk about an easy content strategy for static (informational) pages on your website.
 The best way to approach this is to better understand the four (4) types of content and their level of importance to you and your business.